 Advance Band is a select musical group designed to serve and promote Arizona Christian University.
-There are two separate bands, each group represents our most gifted musicians and is by audition only.
-The Bands will "perform" regularly at ACU chapels, churches, youth groups, Christian high school events, ACU promotional events, athletic events, etc. There is a high expectation for band members to be involved and prepared for each rehearsal and performance.
+There are two separate bands.
+Each group represents the University's most gifted musicians and is by audition only.
+The bands will "perform" regularly at ACU chapels, churches, youth groups, Christian high school events, ACU promotional events, athletic events, etc. There is a high expectation for band members to be involved and prepared for each rehearsal and performance.
 May not be taken for audit.
 Prerequisite: Audition.